t-macnaga/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Override-Ambient-Occlusion.md

 The **Ambient Occlusion** override is a real-time, full-screen lighting effect available in the High Definition Render Pipeline (HDRP).
 This effect approximates [ambient occlusion](https://en.wikipedia.org/wiki/Ambient_occlusion) in the current field of view.
 It approximates the intensity and position of ambient light on a GameObject’s surface, based on the light in the Scene and the environment around the GameObject.
 To achieve this, it darkens creases, holes, intersections, and surfaces that are close to one another.
 In real life, these areas tend to block out, or occlude, ambient light, and therefore appear darker.

+For information on other methods that HDRP uses to calculate ambient occlusion, see [Ambient Occlusion](Ambient-Occlusion.html).

 ## Using Ambient Occlusion

 **Ambient Occlusion** uses the [Volume](Volumes.html) framework, so to enable and modify **Ambient Occlusion** properties, you must add an **Ambient Occlusion** override to a [Volume](Volumes.html) in your Scene.
 To add **Ambient Occlusion** to a Volume: